noironetworks/aci-puppet-standalone/README.md

     2. Does not add leaf port configuration
     3. Does not modify neutron-server init/systemd file to add --config-file to read ml2_conf_cisco_apic.ini
     4. Only configures vxlan ecapsulation
-    5. Generates config for agent-ovs as single file instead of overriding in conf.d
     6. Does not generate yum/apt/zypper repo files
     7. Requires hiera
     8. Only create opflex interface files per CentOS/RedHat (/etc/sysconfig/network-scripts, /etc/dhcp)